-The highest AQ index in South Carolina (as of 10:00 EDT) is currently the Columbia area.
-Particle Pollution (PM2.5) is measuring at 58 (Moderate).
+The highest AQ index in South Carolina (as of 15:00 EDT) is currently the Greenville-Spartanburg area.
+Particle Pollution (PM2.5) is measuring at 54 (Moderate).
 This means air quality is acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

 Over the next few days, the highest Ozone (OZONE) will be in the Greenville-Spartanburg area.
 It is forecasted to be Good, meaning air quality is satisfactory, and air pollution poses little or no risk.